 BC Rural Update is an e-newsletter of the Rural Coordination Centre of BC (RCCbc).

-Registration for 2017 Rural Locum Forum opens this week!
+Registration for 2017 Rural Locum Forum now open

 #WalkOnTheRuralSide – Dr. Sarah Newbery